pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

 <table>
   <tr>
     <td><b><a href="../../tools/tools-editors/">Markdown editor</a></b></td>
     <td>A Markdown editor is a specialized text editor that works with Markdown.
-Different editors have different features&mdash;you'll want to play with more than one to find out which ones you like.</td>
+Different editors have different features&mdash;you'll want to play with more than one to find out which you like.</td>
   </tr>
   <tr>
     <td><b><a href="../../tools/tools-pandoc/">Pandoc</a></b></td>